Report: Rally organizers say GOP lawmakers worked on Jan. 6 protests - NewsBreak

 The sources also said concerns were raised to Meadows that the “Stop the Steal” protest could turn violent.

 Meadows has been subpoenaed by the Jan.
 6 panel.
-The committee said he is, “so far, engaging with the Select Committee.”
+The committee said he is, “so far, engaging with the Select Committee.”‘I take full responsibility,’ Former Senate Majority Leader Gene Suellentrop pleads no contest in DUI and reckless driving case

 Rolling Stone reported that Gosar floated the possibility of a “blanket pardon” that could be available for those planning the protests, with one of the two sources saying that “our impression was that it was a done deal.”